EGST — Eastern Greenland Summer Time

 When does EGST change?

-EGST is a daylight saving time abbreviation, so it changes as part of a seasonal clock system rather than remaining fixed as a standard-time label year-round.
-The exact current-year transition dates are not included here, but any time labeled EGST should be understood as UTC+0 during the daylight saving period.
+EGST is a daylight saving time abbreviation, so it changes as part of a seasonal DST cycle rather than remaining in effect all year.
+Exact current-year switch dates are not included here, but any time explicitly labeled EGST should be interpreted as UTC+0.

 Is EGST the same as UTC?